miguel-ozana/miguel-ozana/README.md

 # About me 👋🏻
-Hey there! 👋🏻 I'm Miguel Ozana, a full-stack developer with a passion for web development.
-Currently, I'm interning at Miceli Sociedade de Advogados, where I'm honing my skills and gaining practical experience in building web applications for legal purposes.
+Hey there! 👋🏻 I'm Miguel Ozana, a full-stack developer with a passion for web developmen.

 # Skills 🛠️
 <div>